Period Costs Meaning

 Types of Period Costs

-- Historical Expense – Expenses relating to the past period.
-Such costs are already incurred and are irrelevant while decision making.
+- Historical Expense – Expenses relating to the prior period.
+Such costs are already incurred and are irrelevant during decision making.

 - Current Expense – Expenses relating to the present period.

 - Pre-Determined Expense– Expenses based on estimates of a future period.
 Such costs are computed in advance for preparation of the budget, by considering all the factors that can affect such cost.
 Such costs are to be kept well in mind while doing the decision making.